jay-madane/cleverly.ai-server-side/README.md

 # Cleverly Server Side Application

 Welcome to the server-side repository of **Cleverly.ai**, a SaaS AI platform designed to provide advanced AI tools for various applications.
-This project is built using modern technologies including NodeJS, ExpressJS, TypeScript, and MongoDB.
+This project is built using modern technologies including Node.js, Express.js, TypeScript, and MongoDB.

 ## Features

-**AI Tools Backend**: Support for 5 advanced AI tools powered by GeminiAI and ReplicateAI models.
+**AI Tools Backend**: Support for 5 advanced AI tools powered by Gemini and Replicate AI models.
   - Conversation Generation
   - Code Generation
   - Image Generation